anthonymoub/Corneal-Segmentation-with-UNET/README.md

 This repository contains the implementation and findings of our study on automated demarcation line detection in corneal scans using a deep learning approach.
 The project focuses on addressing keratoconus, a corneal condition, leveraging advanced Convolutional Neural Networks (CNNs) for post-surgical evaluation.
 Our model is based on the U-Net architecture, renowned for its effectiveness in biomedical image segmentation.
 Our study is driven by the need for precise and efficient identification of the demarcation line in post-CXL (Corneal Cross-Linking) surgery scans for keratoconus treatment.
 Traditional methods are often subjective and time-consuming, hence, the application of deep learning offers a promising alternative.

-## Data Collection
+## Data
+In collaboration with medical institutions in Switzerland and Lebanon, we compiled a dataset of 939 corneal scans from 61 patients.
+These scans exhibit varying visibility of the demarcation line, adding complexity to the segmentation task.
+The basic task the model needs to learn is illustrated below, in the input (X) and output (Y) image.
+Input images consist of corneal scans, which contain a thin line in cases where the surgery is successful.
+The ground-truth Y or output image is simply a mask of the line, which is traced manually by opthalmologists.

 <img width="759" alt="Screenshot 2024-01-23 at 4 55 09 PM" src="https://github.com/anthonymoub/Corneal-Segmentation-with-UNET/assets/112438562/0bf6dab2-c1c5-42ad-928d-dcfde987fcc3">
-In collaboration with medical institutions in Switzelrand and Lebanon, we compiled a dataset of 939 corneal scans from 61 patients.
-These scans exhibit varying visibility of the demarcation line, adding complexity to the segmentation task.

 ## Methods